RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-subscriptions.md

 categories: ["RC Pro"]
 ---

-This articles describes how to create a subscription using `cURL` commands.
+This articles describes how to create and manage a subscription using `cURL` commands.

 For an introduction to using `cURL` with API operations, see "[Using the cURL HTTP client]({{< relref  "/rv/api/how-to/using-curl#using-the-curl-http-client" >}})".